Turn your savings into a guaranteed income for life.

 Protects your downside

-You don’t need to worry about stock market crashes or low interest rates affecting your income.
-With Lifetime, you have a guaranteed income, for life.
+You don’t need to worry about share market crashes or low interest rates affecting your income.
+With Lifetime, your income is insured and guaranteed for life.

 Your money is always yours

-If you need to withdraw some, or all of your savings down the track, you can.
+If you need to withdraw some, or all of your investment down the track, you can.
 It’s your money and it’s always available.
-If you pass away, your remaining capital will go to your estate.
+If you pass away, your balance will be paid to your estate.

 Your income is secure

-Lifetime is licensed as an insurer by the Reserve Bank of New Zealand and regulated by the Financial Markets Authority.
+Lifetime is licensed as an insurance company by the Reserve Bank of New Zealand and regulated by the Financial Markets Authority.
 Your investment is held and supervised by the Public Trust, a crown entity.